MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/sla-work-orders.md

 4. Go to **Field Service > Settings > Field Service Settings** and enter the active Field Service Settings record.

 5. Next, go to the **Field Service SLA Configurations** tab.
+Here you will define the **SLA KPI Instances** that you would like to use for Field Service.
+By default, you should see an SLA related to work order arrival times, which is available out-of-the-box with Field Service v8.3+.

-Here you will define the SLA KPI instances that you would like to use for Field Service.
-These instances will also affect the **Time from Promised** and **Time to Promised** work order fields for scheduling, which we will discuss further on in this topic.
+  SLA KPI instances help track how often your organization meets SLAs by establishing a relationship between the SLA and work order entities.
+The SLA KPI instances entered in our example tell the system to update the **Time from Promised** and **Time to Promised** work order fields for scheduling, which we will discuss further on in this topic.

-You will also see an SLA related to work order arrival times, which is available out-of-the-box with Field Service v8.3+.
+> [!Note]
+>  One SLA can have many SLA KPI instances.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service SLA Configuration](./media/work-order-sla-field-service-setting-2.png)